Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Durable Objects

-• Case: chat rooms, collaborative apps, rate limiting.
+• Use case: chat rooms, collaborative apps, global rate limiting.

 Workers AI